Former North Wales Hospital - Denbigh

 Compulsory Purchase Order (CPO)

 In September 2013, the Council’s Planning Committee voted in favour of a Compulsory Purchase Order (CPO) for the former North Wales Hospital, after the owners, Freemont (Denbigh) Limited failed to comply with a Repairs Notice which required them to carry out significant repairs to the buildings on site.

-The CPO requires that the current owners sell the building to Denbighshire County Council, who will in turn, transfer ownership of the site to the North Wales Building Preservation Trust - a not for profit registered charity.
+The CPO required that the owners of that time sell the building to Denbighshire County Council, who would later transfer ownership of the site to a development partner.